thaihust/nmap-notes/usecases.md

-### Nmap Enterprise usecases
+# Nmap Enterprise usecases

-###### UC1.
+## Usecase 1.
 Using Nmap for Compliance Testing (Network Discovery+Version Detection)

 Testing for compliance can be one of the most important detective security controls you perform in a enterprise infrastructure.
 The purpose of compliance testing is to measure the critical components of the organization to the policies and controls that govern them.
 Normally this function falls to either an internal or external audit team.
 An internal team is generally comprised of employees of the organization and perhaps some long-term contractors, while an external team is often part of a managed services or consulting package.
 The audit team is responsible for conducting compliance testing against controls they have developed that are specifi c to meeting regulatory